Newport (city), Vermont: Major routes

 U.S. Route 5 and VT Route 105 are concurrent through much of their routes through the city.

 Interstate 91 is the nearest interstate highway, and runs through the neighboring town of Derby.
 Two exits (for VT Route 191 and for US 5/VT 105) provide access to Newport.

 The city has six stoplights, which is most of the stoplights in the county.
 Five are on Route 5.

 Major bridges

 There are three major bridges over the South Bay of Lake Memphremagog, two of which connect two parts of the city, the former village of Newport with the former village of West Derby.
 Those two are the bridge on Route 5, and the "Long Bridge" connecting Route 5 to Mt.
 Vernon Street.
 Plans are underway to replace this latter bridge starting in 2012.
 It will cost about $5.26 million.
 The state will pay 90%; the city, the remainder.

 The final bridge is the trestle for the railway.

 Local community public and private transportation

 RCT (Rural Community Transportation), a non-profit organization, runs out of Saint Johnsbury and serves Caledonia, Essex, and Orleans counties.
 For general use, there are four buses north and south during the week from west Newport city to Derby, and two buses each way on Saturday.
 There is no bus fare.

-Railroads

-The city was once a junction for the Boston & Maine Railroad's Alouette and Red Wing trains splitting northwest to Montreal on the Canadian Pacific Railway and other Red Wing sections joining the New Haven Railroad's Connecticut Yankee and going directly north on Quebec Central Railway tracks to Sherbrooke, Quebec and Quebec City.
-Trains went south on Boston and Maine tracks towards New York City and on B&M tracks also towards Boston via Concord, New Hampshire.
-The Connecticut Yankee was the last strictly north–south international train, and it stopped going north across the border in the mid-1950s.

-Washington County Railroad (known by the reporting mark WACR) – In 2007 WACR was awarded a 30-year contract by the State of Vermont to operate the rail line between White River Junction and Newport.
-Today the only regular service on this line is freight traffic.

-Canadian Pacific Kansas City (known by the reporting mark CPKC) – CPKC operates the line running northwest through North Troy and eventually on to Farnham, Quebec.
-It interchanges freight traffic with the WACR at Newport yard, just south of town.

-The Massawippi Valley Railway line, which was part of the Quebec Central Railway, once ran east of Lake Memphremagog up to Lennoxville, Quebec, but it has been abandoned and the right-of-way has been converted into a mixed-use bicycle and walking path.